borekl/cvs-logwatcher/README.md

 revision are *exactly* the same, no commit is created by RCS.

 **`--nocheckin[=PATHNAME]`**
-Do not perform RCS check in after successfully retrieving configuration from a device.
-When no PATHNAME is defined, the file is just left in the directory it was downloaded to.
+Do not perform repository check in after successfully retrieving configuration from a device.
+When no PATHNAME is defined, the file is dropped, which is probably not very useful.
 When directory is specified, the file is moved there.
 When filename is specified, the file is renamed into it.
 This should only be used when manually triggering with the `--trigger` option.

 **`--nomangle`**
 Do not perform configuration file transformations prescribed in the target